Characters

 The history of Lightning Ridge is full of colourful characters, each with their own story.
 Explore some of the names and faces that contributed to the early days of The Ridge.
 The majority of the profiles below focus on influential individuals who were on the opal fields in the early years of the 20th century, usually prior to 1950.
 More will be added!

 Lightning Ridge is a community of nicknames and monikers, abbreviations and exaggerations.
-We have included nicknames, alternative spellings, misspellings and other name variations on each profile.
+Each individual below has been listed with their most common or most recognised spelling — even if that spelling is wrong — to make it easier to find who you’re looking for.
+We have included full names, nicknames, alternative spellings, misspellings and other name variations on each profile.

 Pioneers of Lightning Ridge